 Oh, no. On the plane she took the seat in front of mine and insists the man sit beside her, for strategizing she says.
 For flirting I think.

 They laugh and go on for a while.
 It takes about 10 minutes for her to cozy up very close to him.
 As we wait to deplane she asks him where he’s parked, toying with the zipper on her blouse.
 They deplane before me.
 I saw them again in the lobby.
 He has that look.
 She has him in her crosshairs and is squeezing the trigger.
 He’s essentially bagged and doesn’t know it.
 He doesn’t seem so full of himself now that his fate is sealed.
 She seems quite content, though.

 My flight had been delayed and there was some question whether I could make my connecting flight.
 We arrived in plenty of time.
 At the Charlotte airport there were other West Virginians waiting for the flight to Charleston.
 One is a good old boy with his plump wife and newborn baby.
 He’s talking to a sassy blond wearing a tight pair of white jeans and a sweater that shows off a slim midriff.
 She says she’s form Cross Lanes.
 The good old boy sounds like Jeff Foxworthy the way he talks about how wrong it is to be wearing shorts in November while they’re decorating palm trees with Christmas lights.
-This banter goes on the entire flight and others gather in the empty seats around him and as trade stories and make jokes.
+This banter goes on the entire flight and others gather in the empty seats around him as they trade stories and make jokes.